brijeshcm-bits-pilani/Breast-Cancer-Prediction-App/README.md

-In the running app: upload `test_data.csv` from the sidebar, pick a model from the dropdown, and view live accuracy/AUC/precision/recall/F1/MCC, a confusion matrix, a full classification report, and a five-way model comparison table — all computed on your uploaded rows.
+In the running app: upload `test_data.csv` from the sidebar, pick a model from the dropdown, and view live accuracy/AUC/precision/recall/F1/MCC, a confusion matrix, a full classification report, and a five-way model comparison table — all computed on the uploaded rows.